scratchcatnuvola/WikipediaPage_Generator/README.md

 **Important notice#1**: this tool is still at an early stage of development; it can generate text that is unnatural, and sometimes ungrammatical.

-**Important notice#2** (13/02/24): problems related to the access to files stored on Google drive may temporarily affect the Notebook.

-The tool is intended to generate seed Wikipedia pages in several languages for people to edit and possibly upload on Wikipedia.
+The tool is intended to generate seed Wikipedia pages in several languages for people to edit, and possibly upload on Wikipedia.
+Our generator is fully rule-based and open-source; its general quality is lower than that of the best large language models, but unlike them, it is extremely data and resource efficient.
+If you like rule-based NLG systems, you may want to check [this one](https://arxiv.org/ftp/arxiv/papers/2311/2311.14808.pdf) too.

 ## Quick start